 EXHIBITS/COMMERCIAL DISPLAYS AND FIELD SESSION

-If you would like to join us for a ski trip on Sunday, March 24, contact EDM (space is limited).
+If you would like to join us for a ski trip on the Sunday prior to the conference, contact EDM (space is limited).
 The ski trip will depart from the Fort Collins Marriott on Sunday morning and head to Winterpark, Colorado, for a full day of skiing.
 The mountains should have great ski conditions in March.
 We will provide the transportation—you buy your own meals and your lift ticket from us (we will secure a group rate that is based on the number of participants but will not be the full-day mountain standard price.
 Call EDM right away to reserve your spot.

 Additionally, you can contact Colorado Ski Country USA (303.837.0793) for information on all the resorts and up-to-date ski conditions.
 Winterpark is an ideal ski spot as it has ski hills to appeal to all levels of skiers or boarders.

 EDM reserves the right to cancel the trip if weather conditions are not conducive for the day trip or if there are not enough participants.
 Thanks!